Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Recommender System and Computational Advertising.md

 Recommendation problem is basically `to retrieve a set of most relevant or preferred items for each user request from the entire corpus`.
 In the practice of large-scale recommendation, the algorithm design should strike a balance between accuracy and efficiency.

-The above methods include 2 stages/models: (1) find the preference of the users based on history or other infoamtion; (2) retrive some items according to the predicted preferences.
+The above methods include 2 stages/models: (1) find the preference of the users based on history or other information; (2) retrive some items according to the predicted preferences.

 TDM uses a tree hierarchy to organize items, and each leaf node in the tree corresponds to an item.
 Like a max-heap, `TDM assumes that each user-node preference is the largest one among the node’s all children’s preferences`.